hunguy/detect-web-change/README.md

 ### Configuration Fields

+#### Default Configuration File

+The application uses `config.json` in the project root as the default configuration file if no `--input` parameter is provided.
+This makes it easy to run the tool without specifying a config file path.

 #### Global Settings

 - **slack_webhook** (optional): Slack webhook URL for notifications.
 If provided, this will be used unless overridden by CLI arguments or environment variables.